 Choose a Trusted Service Company for an Inspection and Tune-Up

-Check Everything Off Your List with Patterson & Stirling
+Keep Your First Home Comfortable with Patterson & Stirling

 Remember to have a trustworthy service company on your side.
-They can keep equipment working smoothly with repair and maintenance support.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Patterson & Stirling at 814-308-0416.